kel-hub/Kelly-Nie-FIN-321/template-spec.md

 ## 3. Assumptions & Constraints

-State all conventions used.
-Clarity here ensures reproducibility.

-Example list:
-- Interest rates are quoted on a simple annual basis.
-- Forward rate provided represents a 1-year maturity.
-- Transaction and credit costs are excluded.
-- Option premiums are paid upfront in USD.
-- Exchange rates expressed as USD per EUR.

-> *Write assumptions so another treasury analyst could replicate your results exactly.*
+We assume interest rates are simple annual yields and that the quoted forward represents a one‑year maturity.
+Exchange rates are quoted as USD per EUR.
+Option premiums are paid upfront in USD.
+Transaction costs, counterparty credit risk, margin requirements, early exercise, and liquidity effects are excluded.
+No interim cash flows are assumed.
+This framework is static and does not incorporate dynamic hedging.
+All inputs are treated as known and constant for modeling purposes.

 ---